2008 Pardee Center Summer Fellows

 Jordan Winkler is a PhD student in Boston University’s Department of Geography.
 Jordan’s research focuses on quantifying the economic impact of climate change through changes in ecosystem services.
 He aims to assist decision makers at all levels in minimizing vulnerability to climate change by translating quantitative modeling results into policy solutions.
 He has worked as a consultant for the Stockholm Environment Institute and the Global Development and Environment Institute to assess priorities for adaptation funding in the Middle East and Northern Africa, as well as addressing the potential impacts of international climate policy on oil exporting nations.
 His past research focused on the use and improvement of seasonal climate forecasting in Africa.

-Moeed Yusuf is a PhD student and Teaching Fellow at Boston University’s Political Science Department and a Graduate Research Fellow at the Boston University Pardee Center.
+Moeed Yusuf is a PhD student and Teaching Fellow at Boston University’s Political Science Department and a Doctoral Research Fellow at the Boston University Pardee Center.
 He is also a Research Fellow at Strategic and Economic Policy Research, Pakistan and a Visiting Associate at the Sustainable Development Policy Institute (SDPI), Pakistan.
 Most recently, he was based at the Brookings Institution as a Special Guest researcher.
 Moeed Yusuf’s research focuses on strategic concerns related to South Asia, especially those falling within the ambit of Pakistan and India’s security policy, the political economy of democratic transitions in Pakistan, as well as developmental issues related to South Asian trade and poverty.